apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>refer to spec.componentDef.systemAccounts.accounts[*].name in ClusterDefinition.<br />the secret created by this account will be used to connect the database.<br />if not set, the secret created by spec.ConnectionCredential of the ClusterDefinition will be used.<br />it will be transformed to a secret for BackupPolicy&rsquo;s target secret.</p><br />
+<p>Refers to spec.componentDef.systemAccounts.accounts[*].name in the ClusterDefinition.<br />The secret created by this account will be used to connect to the database.<br />If not set, the secret created by spec.ConnectionCredential of the ClusterDefinition will be used.</p><br /><br /><p>It will be transformed into a secret for the BackupPolicy&rsquo;s target secret.</p><br />
 </td>
 </tr>
 <tr>